Kerala: Central, State Ministers spar over opening of Temples

 Malls, Restaurants and places of worship open in Kerala

-The Rajya Sabha MP from Maharashtra had on Monday evening tweeted that neither devotees nor the temple committees had demanded the re opening of temples.
+The Rajya Sabha MP from Maharashtra had on Monday evening tweeted that neither devotees nor the temple committees had demanded the re-opening of temples.

 "The Kerala governments decision to reopen temples despite opposition from devotees smell foul.